-(Richard signs to Pauline.
-Pauline looks flustered)
+[12:37 Richard signs to Pauline.
+Pauline looks flustered – this signing is missing from the edit.
+Please can you add it back in?

 Yes, there was also some concern from certain members of the team about the burning of the Longhill crate.
 Some of us are more precious about the protection of artefacts than others.
 It certainly felt like the right thing to do at the time but Antony had to take some time to recover his composure.

+[13:04 – 13:06 cut pause in speech and cut to other camera]

-But there’s more that happened over the summer!
+But there’s more!

-KCOM had been doing some routine work and whilst digging on Beverley Road they too came across a crate.
-The crate had the Land of Green Ginger mark, but also a star shape which we didn’t recognise.
-They contacted us and we took the crate away and opened it, finding a strange machine which seemed to be in pieces.
+KCOM had been doing some routine work and whilst digging on Beverley Road

+[13:12 cut to Project VEAR crate in soil image.
+Hold until 13.21] they too came across a crate.
+The crate had the Land of Green Ginger mark, but also a

+[13:21 cut to star shape on top of crate – Project VEAR.
+Hold until 13.33] star shape which we didn’t recognise.
+They contacted us and we took the crate away and opened it,

+[13:33 cut to Project VEAR machine in crate hold until 13:36] finding a strange machine which seemed to be in pieces.

+[13:37 cut to actors]

-We’ve built up a dedicated following on social media, so asked for help in identifying the mark and the apparatus.
+We’ve built up a dedicated following on social media, so we asked for help in identifying the mark and the apparatus.
 It turned out that the star shape was the Redifussion logo.
 Do you remember Rediffusion?
 It was like early cable TV and Hull was an important hub.
 One of our followers suggested that the machine inside the crate could have something to do with a secret research arm of Redifussion.

-A small number of our followers appeared to have relatives who were part of this secret research arm, who had been working on something called Project VEAR – Voice Extraction and Redifussion – a project to Extract and distill people’s voices, for reasons unclear.
+A small number of our followers appeared to have relatives who were part of this secret research arm and who’d been working on something called Project VEAR – Voice Extraction and Redifussion – a project to Extract and distil people’s voices, for reasons that are unclear.

+[Cut pause in speech]

-A man called James even had a notebook full of drawings that his granddad had left him, and so he, set about reforming the secret research arm as Re-Redifussion to make Project VEAR happen.
+[14.44 cut to image of Project VEAR papers hold until 14.50] A man called James even had a notebook full of drawings that his granddad had left him, and he set about reforming the secret research arm as

+[14.44 - cut to Rerediffusion voice collecting images] Re-Redifussion to make Project VEAR happen.
 We passed the machinery on to them, and ever since they’ve been travelling around Hull collecting people’s voices.

+[15.04-15.06 cut pause in speech]

+[15.06 – cut to actors]

-Now they’ve collected hundreds of voices, the Re-rediffusion team have retreated to their lab, only occasionally coming out to capture more sounds.
-We know they are planning something special to come out of this activity, but they are being tight-lipped about what it is, even with us!
+By now they’ve collected hundreds of voices, and the Re-rediffusion team have retreated to their lab, only occasionally coming out to capture more sounds.
+We know they’re planning something special, but they’re being tight-lipped about what it is, even with us!

+[15:30-15:34 cut pause in speech]

 We’re beginning to see that these Acts of Wanton Wonder take on a life and an energy of their own.
 We know that we have a part to play in this.
-We follow the clues and follow our instincts and somewhow, the magic and wonder emerges.
+We follow the clues and follow our instincts and somehow, the magic and wonder emerges.
 We’re slowly forming our theories about what it’s all about and why, but we’re not ready to reveal that just yet.
 For now we keep opening, cataloguing and intervening where it seems appropriate.
 All we ask of you is to open your minds to the possibilities and let your imagination fly.

-Pause
+[16:16-16:24 – CUT.
+Adam is looking at his phone!]